AndyMc3000/maxfit-codeinstitute-ms1project-static-gym-website/README.md

 * It should contain a 'hero' section which details the free trial offer.
 This should link to the free trial modal sign-up form.

 5. The Team page;
+* It should contain contain infromation about the site management team and personal trainers.
+* It shoud offer a quoick bio, a photo, and qualification details for each team member.
-* It should contain pr
+* It should contain messaging around a mission statement.

 6. The Contact page;
-* It should contain pricing information for the different offerings/packages.
+* It should contain address and contact information and include a Google Map.

 #### Information Architecture: ####

-Sitemap
-- [ ] Site Map & Flow Diagram
-- [ ]
-- [ ]
+Click the link to view the <a href="maxfit-sitemap-updated.png">Sitemap.</a>

 #### 4. The Skeleton Plane ####